CHAPTER 329: COUNTY DEPARTMENT OF JOB AND FAMILY SERVICES

-In each county there shall be a county department of job and family services which, when so established, shall be governed by this chapter.
+In each county, except as provided in section 329.40 of the Revised Code, there shall be a county department of job and family services which, when so established, shall be governed by this chapter.
 The department shall consist of a county director of job and family services appointed by the board of county commissioners, and such assistants and other employees as are necessary for the efficient performance of the functions of the county department.
-Before entering upon the discharge of the director’s official duties, the director shall give a bond, conditioned for the faithful performance of those official duties, in such sum as fixed by the board.
-The director may require any assistant or employee under the director’s jurisdiction to give a bond in such sum as determined by the board.
+Except as otherwise provided in section 3.061 of the Revised Code, before entering upon the discharge of the director's official duties, the director shall give a bond, conditioned for the faithful performance of those official duties, in such sum as fixed by the board.
+The director may require any assistant or employee under the director's jurisdiction to give a bond in such sum as determined by the board.
 All bonds given under this section shall be with a surety or bonding company authorized to do business in this state, conditioned for the faithful performance of the duties of such director, assistant, or employee.
 The expense or premium for any bond required by this section shall be paid from the appropriation for administrative expenses of the department.
-Such bond shall be deposited with the county treasurer and kept in the treasurer’s office.
+Such bond shall be deposited with the county treasurer and kept in the treasurer's office.

 As used in the Revised Code:

-(A) “County department of job and family services” means the county department of job and family services established under this section, including an entity designated a county department of job and family services under section 307.981 of the Revised Code.
+(A) "County department of job and family services" means the county department of job and family services established under this section, including an entity designated a county department of job and family services under section 307.981 of the Revised Code, or a joint county department of job and family services established under section 329.40 of the Revised Code.

 Whenever the county department of welfare, county department of human services, county director of welfare, or county director of human services is referred to or designated in the Revised Code or any rule, contract, or other document, the reference or designation shall be deemed to refer to the county department of job and family services or county director of job and family services, as the case may be.